How to Launch Your ESP8266 WiFi Module into AT-MODE Using Arduino Uno

 Now that you are in the AT Mode of you WiFi Module, I know you can’t wait to start tweaking some default settings.
 Using a unique baud rate for your module is definitely a pain.
 Therefore, I would like us to change it to 9600 (common baud rate for many applications).
 There are two alternative commands that can be used to achieve this:

 When the first command returns an error message on your serial monitor, you can try the second one.
-The one that returns OK is the one that works for you!
+The one that returns OK is the one that works for your ESP8266 firmware version!
 See how I changed did it in the image below…

 In the next article, we shall explore how to communicate to the ESP8266 WiFi module serially using a different serial monitor with help of a USB-to-UART converter.
 I wish you have fun as you explore the WiFi Module and as you try various other AT commands.